VulnScythe/VulnScythe/README.md

 ## About Me

-Exploring the intersection of cybersecurity and automation — creating solutions, learning, and sharing along the way.
+Exploring the intersection of cybersecurity and automation — creating exploits, learning, and sharing along the way.

 ## Languages and Tools